ehzawad/gil.md/README.md

 thread_names = {}  # Maps thread IDs to names
 active_thread = MAIN_THREAD_ID  # Track which thread is currently active
 track_thread_switches = True  # Can be disabled for maximum performance

+def calculate_optimal_thread_count():
+    """Calculate optimal thread count based on CPU cores available.

+    Returns thread count that's a multiple of 8 for systems with many cores, or a power of 2 for systems with fewer cores.
+    """
+    cpu_count = multiprocessing.cpu_count()

+    # For systems with many cores, use a multiple of 8
+    if cpu_count >= 16:
+        # Round to nearest multiple of 8
+        return ((cpu_count + 3) // 8) * 8

+    # For systems with 8-16 cores, use exact count
+    elif cpu_count >= 8:
+        return cpu_count

+    # For systems with fewer cores, use power of 2
+    elif cpu_count >= 4:
+        return 8
+    else:
+        return 4  # Minimum thread count

 def get_thread_name(thread_id):
     """Get a human-readable name for a thread."""